Document types translated

 Word processing, text and office documents

 I can translate and deliver Microsoft Word, Excel and PowerPoint documents with most formatting intact.
-This applies to both Office 97-2003's DOC format and Office 2007-2016 DOCX format, as well as OpenDocument formats used by OpenOffice.org/LibreOffice.
-I generally save files in Office 2003 format, for compatibility, but I do have a licenced version of Office 365 installed.
+This applies to both Office 97-2003's DOC format and Office 2007-2022 DOCX format, as well as OpenDocument formats used by OpenOffice.org/LibreOffice.
+I generally work in in Office 2003 format, for compatibility, but I do have a licenced version of Office 365 installed.